Safety/Published: March 25, 2024

 While OSHA only requires some injuries to be reported, widening your net for internal reporting purposes can provide valuable data to improve safety and prevent future incidents.

 For instance, requiring incident reports for accidents that don’t necessarily require first aid—such as a trip and fall where a person is only left bruised—can help ensure hazards are appropriately addressed.
-Near-misses should also be considered incidents, since they are a primary predictor of where actual injuries are likely to happen in the future.
+Near misses should also be considered incidents since they are a primary predictor of where actual injuries are likely to happen in the future.

 Internal incident report data can be used for root cause analysis, finding patterns of risk and identifying corrective and preventive actions.
 Fires, small chemical spills, minor vehicle incidents—all of these, while not necessarily OSHA recordable, can provide important information to guide safety improvements.